NickolausDS/Unity-Free-Flight/README.md

 A Unity Package to add gliding flight to any Unity Object.

+####Warning

+	This only applies if you cloned this project before Sept 11, 2014

+The project underwent a massive history maintenance for all commits and tags, to clean out all unnecessary files.
+The history hasn't functionally changed, but all commit hashes and tags are now different, which will make you unable to issue a pull-request if you still have the old history.

+To fix this, please force pull all tags and history, or re-clone the project.
+If this in any way bungled what you were working on, and you are unsure of how to proceed, send a message [here](http://windwardproductions.org/contact/) and I will personally help you out.

 ###Description

 Have you ever wanted to create a game where you can fly over the precipitous mountainsides?
 Perhaps you want to show the world from a birds-eye perspective.
 Or, maybe your game has nothing to do with flight, you just want various birds to systematically poop on everything in a realistic fashion.
 Now you can!